machinekoder/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 Now that you've added your models, it's time to detect objects.

 Place your objects below the camera and create a new region of interest box and press the Detect button.
-On a successful detection, you will see in the 2D view that a frame appears on the detected objects and yellow lines indicate the bounding box.
+On a successful detection, you will see in the :ref:`2D view <2d-view>` that a frame appears on the detected objects and yellow lines indicate the bounding box.
 (For the yellow lines enable the "Show model box" in the Viewer options.)

 .. image:: /assets/images/Documentation/teach-scene-picture.jpg

-In the Objects view, the point cloud models are visualized as a colored cloud on top of the detected objects.
+In the :ref:`Objects view <objects-view>`, the point cloud models are visualized as a colored cloud on top of the detected objects.
 When a detection failed because for example a threshold parameter was exceeded, the model cloud will be colored in red.